twota/terms-of-service-and-privacy-policy/README.md

 Twota Technologies Inc. operates the "Twota" app, available on the Apple App Store and Google Play Store.
 The app includes the following features:

+▪"Explore":

-▪"Explore": Browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
-Like or dislike users — mutual likes result in a match.
+    ▪“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
+You can like or dislike profiles — mutual likes result in a match.

+    ▪“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
+In this tab, users can browse banners from other users, filtered by sexuality, age, distance, and additional preferences.

 ▪"LiveChat": Connect in real time with online users who match your sexuality, age, and distance preferences.